 ABOUT DARIAN AARON

 Darian Aaron has a career in media that spans nearly two decades.
 As a writer, his byline has appeared in print and digital formats.
 He is currently the Director of Local News: US South at GLAAD.
 He previously served as Communications Director of The Counter Narrative Project (CNP) and Editor-At-Large of The Reckoning, a digital publication covering Atlanta’s Black LGBTQ+ community.
-His work on The Reckoning has earned him an award for Best Feature Writing—Non-Daily from the Association of LGBTQ Journalists (NLGJA), and two consecutive GLAAD Media Awards nominations.
+His work on The Reckoning earned him an award for Best Feature Writing—Non-Daily from the Association of LGBTQ Journalists (NLGJA), and three consecutive GLAAD Media Awards nominations.
 He has also worked in television news; most recently as a general assignment reporter for CBS affiliate WRBL in Columbus, Georgia.
 Darian is also a contributing writer for Q Digital and has served in this capacity for Edge Media Network, two of the world’s largest LGBTQ digital media platforms.

 Darian also made history as the first African-American Editor-in-Chief of Atlanta’s Georgia Voice newspaper.
 Much of his digital and social justice work has intentionally advocated on behalf of LGBTQ people of color, particularly around the intersection of race, sexuality, and religious intolerance.
-He has used his voice towards LGBT equality and visibility on television and in print as a contributor to several publications: CLIK Magazine (Staff Writer), The Advocate, The Grio, The Body, The Huffington Post, EBONY Magazine, The Montgomery Advertiser, and Project Q Atlanta among a host of other online platforms.
+He has used his voice towards LGBT equality and visibility on television and in print as a contributor to several publications: CLIK Magazine (Staff Writer), The Advocate, The Grio, The Body, The Huffington Post, XTRA Magazine, EBONY Magazine and The Montgomery Advertiser among a host of other online platforms.